Davtax/arXiv-sorter/README.md

 The images included in the markdown file are obtained via web scraping from the experimental feature [arXiv HTML](https://info.arxiv.org/about/accessible_HTML.html).
-However, not all the manuscripts are automatically converted to HTML, and the program will not be able to extract the image.
+However, not all manuscripts are automatically converted to HTML, and the program will not be able to extract the image.

 > [!IMPORTANT]